(Ansa) |

 Clause ten deals with the "Alpini", the mountain troops.
 The Alpini are granted a status of excellence in the context of the army.
 This means that those who choose to don the feathered Alpino hat will be entitled to a special incentive allowance that will boost their salary by about ten per cent.
 In addition, an Alpino headquarters will be maintained in all the regions where the mountain troops have traditionally been rooted.
 The provisions will encourage above all young people resident in northern Italy to enlist.

-Daisy Alliance and approved against the government's advice lays down that the Alpini barracks in Cividale del Friuli, which were scheduled to close, will now be kept open.
+A parliamentary agenda presented by the Daisy Alliance and approved against the government's advice lays down that the Alpini barracks in Cividale del Friuli, which were scheduled to close, will now be kept open.
 Mr. Martino calls the law "an epoch-making measure" that is in the "interests of many young people who have hitherto been hindered by military service from entering the world of work".
 It is not just to the advantage of young people, adds junior defence minister Salvatore Cicu, "the armed forces themselves will also benefit as they need professionals for their arduous missions abroad".

 No comments: